 Minor in Tourism and Community Development

-This minor provides a practical and critical understanding of the role of tourism in local and regional economic development, and will prepare students for careers in planning, economic development, travel and hospitality, and related areas.
+The Geography-Anthropology program offers a minor in Tourism and Community Development.
+The minor provides a practical and critical understanding of the role of tourism in local and regional economic development, and will prepare students for careers in planning, economic development, travel and hospitality, and related areas.

 - GEO 210 Planning Maine Communities: Current Issues and Directions

-- GYA 350-351 Internship in Applied Geography-Anthropology
+- GYA 350/351 Internship in Applied Geography-Anthropology

 - GYA 400 Independent Study in Anthropology or Geography